Graduate Programmes in Chemistry and Chemical Engineering

 The academic portion of the Academic Qualification (AQ) AEXO, Advanced Ammunition Engineering qualification, is comprised of the following courses: CC508, CC510, CC512, CC514, CC551, CC561, CC577, CC579 and PR500.
 It is expected to be completed in one calendar year (12 months).

-The Master of Science (MSc) or the Master of Applied Science (MASc) will be awarded to candidates who successfully complete an 11-credit programme of studies normally comprised of;
+The Master of Science (M.Sc.) or the Master of Applied Science (M.A.Sc.) will be awarded to candidates who successfully complete an 10-credit programme of studies comprised of:

 • a thesis (6 credits).